-Karolina Dreher, Dean of Students, Title IX Coordinator, and Allyson Mullin, Executive Director of Human Resources, Title IX Coordinator, oversees implementation of Alvernia University's Affirmative Action on and Equal Opportunity plan and Alvernia Universities policy on an equal opportunity, harassment, and nondiscrimination.
+Dr. Kimberly Lemon, Executive Director of Community Standards and Title IX Coordinator, and Michelle Schilling, Sr HR Generalist and Title IX Coordinator, oversees implementation of Alvernia University's Affirmative Action on and Equal Opportunity plan and Alvernia Universities policy on an equal opportunity, harassment, and nondiscrimination.
 The Title IX Coordinator has the primary responsibility for coordinating Alvernia University's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this policy.

-- Title IX Coordinator: Karolina Dreher, MA
+Title IX Coordinator: Dr. Kimberly Lemon

-Dean of Students
+Executive Director of Community Standards

-Campus Commons, 104G
+Campus Commons, 104A

 400 St Bernardine Street

 Reading, PA 19607

-610-796-8211

-karolina.dreher@alvernia.edu
+610-796-5059

+kimberly.lemon@alvernia.edu

+&lt;sup>4 For the purpose of this policy, Alvernia University defines "student" as any individual who has accepted an offer of admission, or who is registered or enrolled for credit or non-credit bearing coursework, and who maintains an ongoing relationship with Alvernia University.

-- Title IX Coordinator: Allyson Mullin,
+Title IX Coordinator: Michelle Schilling

-Executive Director of Human Resources
+Sr. HR Generalist

-Upland Center, Suite 112
+Upland Center, 112E

 400 St Bernardine Street

 Reading, PA 19607

-610-796-8317

-allyson.mullin@alvernia.edu
+610-796-2857

+michelle.schilling@alvernia.edu